roparn/RefuelingApp/README.md

-This is a GUI application that displays fueling entries and allows them to be filtered.
-WIP, need to refine sorting and add filtering feature.
-Currently doesn't display contents of another parsed file.
+This is a GUI application that displays fueling entries and allows them to be filtered by date and fuel type.
+Can display a box chart, albeit with limited functions.